riteshcgk/smartui-github-testing/README.md

     },
 ```

-Step5: How to get the github.url  value in test suite
+Step5: How to get the `github.url`  value in test suite

-Here we have taken an example of github action to get the github.url

-Add below steps in your github action file .github/workflows/ci.yml
+Here we have taken an example of github action, Add below steps in your github action file [.github/workflows/ci.yml](https://github.com/LambdaTest/smartui-github-testing/blob/main/.github/workflows/ci.yml)

 ```
     name: Execute SmartUI Test with Github App Integration
     runs-on: ubuntu-latest